Oxycodone, as found in OxyContin or Percocet, is a powerful painkiller and one of the most commonly abused prescription drugs in the country.

 Oxycodone Effects and Abuse

-Oxycodone abuse is defined as taking the drug without a prescription or taking more than directed.
+Taking more than the prescribed dosage, taking the drug for longer than recommended by a doctor, chewing the pills, and crushing then injecting or snorting oxycodone are all considered abuse of Oxycodone.
 Many people abuse oxycodone for its euphoric effects.
 As an opioid, oxycodone’s effects are strikingly similar to heroin.

 The effects of oxycodone use include: